engineermechanic89/TMC5160-HV-BOARD-for-coreXY/README.md

-TMC5160 HV Board is minimalistic RP2040zero based PCB setted up for 2xTMC5160HV stepper drivers SPI mode, allows to connect up to 48V.
+PMHV TMC5160HV Board is minimalistic RP2040zero based PCB setted up for 2xTMC5160HV stepper drivers SPI mode, allows to connect up to 48V.

 Keep in mind this is an beta version.